mschmidt712/kubernetes-ci-cd/README.md

 Try clicking Submit to test that hits now register as light green.

 `echo ''`

+## Automated Scripts to Run Tutorial
+If you need to walk through the steps in the tutorial again (or more quickly), we’ve provided npm scripts that automate running the same commands in the separate parts of the Tutorial.

+- Install NodeJS.
+- Install the scripts.
+    - `cd ~/kubernetes-ci-cd`
+    - `npm install`

+Begin the desired section:

+- `npm run part1`
+- `npm run part2`
+- `npm run part3`
+- `npm run part4`

  ## LICENSE
 Copyright 2017 Kenzan, LLC <http://kenzan.com>